-The disc separator has a drum chamber, which, in order to increase the equivalent purifying surface is fitted with a large number of conical so-called “discs”.
-With regards to the discharge of the purified respectively the liquid phases separated from each other all disc separators work continuously.
-A disc separator can be delivered in the purifying separator version (also named purifier or clarificator) as well as in the separator version (also named separator or purifier respectively concentrator).
+The disc stack centrifuge has a drum chamber, which, in order to increase the equivalent purifying surface is fitted with a large number of conical so-called “discs”.
+With regards to the discharge of the purified respectively the liquid phases separated from each other all disc stack centrifuges work continuously.
+A disc stack centrifuge can be delivered in the purifying separator version (also named purifier or clarificator) as well as in the separator version (also named separator or purifier respectively concentrator).
 With regards to the discharge of the solid material the situation can be described as follows.

 In the case of the nozzle separator the sediments spun off in the centrifugal field are continuously discharged by nozzles installed in the drum.
 Nozzle separators are suitable for a solid material content in the in-feed of up to 25% by volume (rough guideline).